 Employing good land application and farming practices and site controls are necessary to prevent excessive hydraulic loading, nuisance conditions, and offsite discharges.
 LAAs must have irrigation water distribution uniformity (e.g., considering LAA slope and size, irrigation method, soil properties), be operated to prevent ponding or odors, and be equipped with the field controls (e.g., containment berms or ditches, tailwater collection and return) necessary to prevent offsite discharges of process water.

-Irrigation systems are typically designed to irrigate slightly above a plant's evapotranspiration needs by incorporating a reasonable leaching fraction to ensure that salts are not accumulating in the soil profile.
-The leaching fraction must be calculated based on the soil properties.
-Low irrigation system efficiencies (e.g., for drip, sprinkler, or flood irrigation) can also cause an increase in the amount of water applied and result in runoff or ponding if not properly managed.
+Irrigation systems are typically designed to irrigate slightly above a plant's evapotranspiration needs by incorporating a reasonable leaching fraction (e.g., 15 percent) to ensure that salts are not accumulating in the soil profile.
+Irrigation volumes are also based on the irrigation method efficiency (e.g., for drip, sprinkler, or flood irrigation).
+The land application area must be properly managed to prevent over irrigation, which can result in runoff or ponding.

-Wineries that generate and land apply larger volumes of process water inherently have a higher potential for groundwater degradation.
-Therefore, Tier 4 facilities are required to conduct groundwater monitoring at the LAA.
-Tier 3 facilities may also be required to conduct groundwater monitoring if directed by the regional water board in writing if site-specific conditions indicate a threat to water quality.
+Wineries that generate and land apply larger volumes of process water inherently have a higher potential for percolation to groundwater and groundwater degradation.
+Therefore, Tier 4 facilities are required to conduct groundwater monitoring at the LAA unless the Discharger demonstrates a reduced potential for groundwater degradation and qualifies for a regional water board approved exemption.

-Wineries with groundwater monitoring data demonstrating impacts to water quality may be required by the regional water board to assess winery land treatment and disposal operations compliance with the land application nitrogen limit through the development and implementation of a site-specific Nitrogen Control Plan, enrollment in a sustainability program with nitrogen control BPTCs and implementation of those BPTCs, or compliance with SNMP requirements.
+Wineries with groundwater monitoring data demonstrating impacts to water quality may be required by the regional water board to evaluate the winery, treatment, and disposal operations and address and mitigate groundwater quality impacts through the development and implementation of a site-specific Nitrogen Control Plan.

 Subsurface Disposal System

-Subsurface disposal systems (SDS) consist of a treatment unit and a subsurface disposal area (e.g., drainfield, infiltration gallery, dispersal area).
+Subsurface disposal systems (SDSs) consist of a treatment unit and a subsurface disposal area (e.g., drainfield, infiltration gallery, dispersal area).
 Treated effluent is discharged via gravity flow or a low-pressure distribution system to a shallow disposal area.
-Plants grown on the subsurface disposal area can provide some additional treatment.
+Plants grown at the subsurface disposal area can provide some additional treatment.

 Though more commonly used by smaller wineries, larger wineries with limited land application area or pond capacity also use SDSs.
 Wineries sometimes use an SDS in conjunction with land application.

-Siting, design, and operation of an SDS depends on site conditions, groundwater elevation, process water volume and characteristics, and soil properties (e.g., soil depth, texture, permeability, and soil layers that restrict water flow).
+Siting, design, and operation of an SDS depend on site conditions, groundwater elevation, process water volume and characteristics, and soil properties (e.g., soil depth, texture, permeability, and soil layers that restrict water flow).

 SDSs are designed with different treatment objectives.

 Simple SDSs with only solids settling provide minimal treatment.
 In the settling tank, process solids settle out and the anaerobic conditions provide some BOD reduction but insignificant nitrogen removal.
-Once discharged, the effluent BOD can biodegrade further in the aerobic conditions of the subsurface disposal area and the nitrogen converted to nitrate.
+Once discharged, the effluent BOD can biodegrade further in the aerobic conditions of the subsurface disposal area and the nitrogen can be converted to nitrate.

 More advanced SDSs can be designed for nitrogen and/or BOD removal.
-Treatment alternatives include biological filters, process water ponds designed for nitrification and denitrification, and other engineered alternatives.
+Treatment alternatives include biological filters, pretreatment in process water ponds designed for nitrification and denitrification upstream of the SDS, and other engineered alternatives.

 This General Order includes effluent limits for total nitrogen, BOD, and total suspended solids (TSS) to assess SDS treatment effectiveness and minimize the potential for degrading groundwater.
 Nitrogen in SDS effluent can transform into nitrate in the soil and excessive loading can result in nitrate leaching to groundwater.
 The BOD and TSS limits are to prevent excessive organic loading and to minimize system plugging.
-The SDS effluent limits, as measured prior to discharge to the subsurface disposal area, are total nitrogen of 10 milligrams per liter (mg/L), BOD of 300 mg/L, and TSS of 330 mg/L.
+The SDS effluent limits, as measured prior to discharge to the subsurface disposal area, are total nitrogen of 10 mg/L, BOD of 300 mg/L, and TSS of 330 mg/L. Tiers 2, 3, and 4 facilities that exceed the total nitrogen effluent limit may be required to evaluate the winery, treatment, and disposal operations and prepare a Nitrogen Control Plan describing results and the improvements needed to comply with the limit.